 - For the salad: Divide the lettuce evenly among 4 medium sized salad plates.

-- Divide the tomatoes, cucumbers, eggs, langoustines/ shrimp and croutons (if using)evenly between the plates.
+- Divide the tomatoes, cucumbers, eggs, and shrimp evenly between the plates.
 Season with salt and pepper or Old Bay seasoning

-- Top with 2 Tablespoons of dressing or pass dressing separately.
+- Top with ¼ cup of the dressing or pass the dressing separately.

 There's nothing like a cool, crisp salad on a hot day.
 And this one looks amazing.
 Love that it's one your mom made. 🙂